servian/TechChallengeApp/readme.md

 #### Coding Style

-- Clarity
+- Clarity of code
-- Comments
+- Comments where relevant
-- Consistency
+- Consistency of Coding

 #### Security

-- Network
+- Network segmentation
-- Secrets
+- Secret storage
-- Platform Features
+- Platform security features

 #### Simplicity

-- Minimal superfluous dependencies
+- No superfluous dependencies
-- Do not over engineer
+- Do not over engineer the solution

 #### Resiliency